 Shapley Values and their Approximation

-The Shapley value [proposed by Lloyd Shapley in 1953] is one way to derive feature attributions.
-Shapley values distribute the total payoff of a collaborative game to a coalition of cooperating players.
+The Shapley value (proposed by Lloyd Shapley in 1953) is one way to derive feature attributions.
+Shapley values distribute the total payoff of a collaborative game across a coalition of cooperating players.
 They are computed by tabulating the average gain in payoff when a particular player is added to the coalition, over all coalition sizes and permutations of players.

 In our case, we consider the “total gains” to be the prediction value, and a “player” is a single model feature.
 The collaborative “game” is all of the model features cooperating to form a prediction value.

-What do we create “coalitions” with only a subset of the features?
+Why do we create “coalitions” with only a subset of the features?
 In some scenarios, it may be appropriate to replace a feature with a zero value when removed from the coalition (e.g. text models where no mask token is available).
-In others, like models with dense tabular inputs, values are swapped in from a reference distribution or baseline example as a zero value may have a specific meaning (like zero income on a credit application).
+In others (e.g. models with dense tabular inputs), values are swapped in from a reference distribution or baseline example as a zero value may have a specific meaning (like zero income on a credit application).

 Shapley values have desirable properties including:

-- efficiency: The sum of the values of all players equals the value of the grand coalition, so that all the gain is distributed among the players.
-In our case, the efficiency property says: the feature attributions should sum to the prediction value.
-The attributions can be negative or positive, since a feature can lower or raise a predicted value.
+- Efficiency: The sum of the values of all players equals the value of the grand coalition, so that all the gain is distributed among the players.
+In our case, the efficiency property says the feature attributions should sum to the prediction value.
+The attributions can be positive or negative, since a feature can raise or lower a predicted value.

 Approximating Shapley Values

-- SHAP [SHapely Additive exPlanations] approximates Shapley values by sampling coalitions according to a combinatorially weighted kernel (compensating for the number of permutations of features in coalitions of different cardinality).
-It samples the feature space uniformly between baseline-like feature vectors and explain-point-like feature vectors, This has the effect of downsampling behavior in the immediate vicinity of the explain-point, a region where the model may be saturated, uniform in is prediction, and attributions may not be helpful.
+- SHAP (SHapely Additive exPlanations) approximates Shapley values by sampling coalitions according to a combinatorially weighted kernel (compensating for the number of permutations of features in coalitions of different cardinality).
+It samples the feature space uniformly between baseline-like feature vectors and explain-point-like feature vectors.
+This has the effect of downsampling behavior in the immediate vicinity of the explain-point, a region where the model may be saturated or uniform in its prediction, and attributions may not be helpful.

-- Fiddler builds on the SHAP approach and is optimized for computing distributions of Shapley values for each feature by comparing the explain-point against a distribution of baselines.
-This makes it possible to compute confidence intervals around the mean attribution for each feature and identify clusters in attribution space where distinct, individually relevant explanations might be important (e.g. “your loan application was rejected for these reasons compared to applications in your region and for these reasons compared to applications with the same profession”).
+- Fiddler SHAP builds on the SHAP approach and is optimized for computing distributions of Shapley values for each feature by comparing the explain-point against a distribution of baselines.
+This makes it possible to compute confidence intervals around the mean attribution for each feature and identify clusters in attribution space where distinct, individually relevant explanations might be important (e.g. “your loan application was rejected for a set of reasons when compared to applications in your region, and for another set of reasons when compared to applications with the same profession”).